purnendukar/purnendukar/README.md

 ### ⚡ Fun Fact

-I love diving into complex systems and optimizing them for peak performance.
+I love diving into complex systems and optimising them for peak performance.
 Whether it's reducing API response times or designing scalable databases, I'm always up for a challenge!